Merlin (Robert de Boron poem): Prose Perceval

-Merlin is believed to would have been followed by the third and final part of Robert's Grail cycle.
-However, such poem is either entirely lost or perhaps was never even really written.
+It is believed that Merlin would have been followed by a third and final part of Robert's Grail cycle.
+However, such a poem is either entirely lost or was never written.
 It is nevertheless uncertainly associated with the anonymous prose romance called the Prose Perceval (Perceval en prose).

-The Prose Perceval might be either a reworked prose 'translation' of Robert's poem or just another author's unofficial attempt to complete the trilogy while borrowing from Chrétien and others, and was found in only two (Didot and Modena) of the many surviving manuscripts of the prose rendition of Merlin.
+The Prose Perceval might be either a reworked prose 'translation' of Robert's poem or just another author's unofficial attempt to complete the trilogy while borrowing from Chrétien de Troyes and others, and was found in only the Didot and Modena versions of the many surviving manuscripts of the prose rendition of Merlin.
 It is also often called the Didot Perceval (or Didot-Perceval) after its better known manuscript.

-Its first section, known as the Prologue, is considered to be rather the conclusion of Merlin.
-The main part tells the story of Perceval's quest for and finding of the Grail.
+Its first section, known as the Prologue, is considered to be a conclusion of Merlin.
+The main part of the story tells of Perceval's quest for and finding of the Grail.
 It is then followed by the section known as the Mort Artu, telling about the subsequent death of Arthur in battle against Mordred.

-Patrick Moran made an argument that the entire Prose Perceval is not an autonomous text but rather an extension of Merlin, to which it is attached in both manuscripts without any mark of passage from one text to another.
-In an early debate regarding the existence of a verse original and whether or not it was written by Robert (with Jessie Weston, Gaston Paris, and Ernst Brugger arguing in favor of a lost Robert poem), some scholars opined it may not be even derived from de Boron at all, but is instead related to Chrétien's poem Perceval and its First Continuation.
+Patrick Moran argued that the Prose Perceval is not an autonomous text but rather an extension of Merlin, to which it is attached in both manuscripts without any mark of passage from one text to another.
+In an early debate regarding the existence of a verse original and whether or not it was written by Robert (with Jessie Weston, Gaston Paris, and Ernst Brugger arguing in favor of a lost Robert poem), some scholars opined it may not be derived from Robert at all, but instead from Chrétien's poem Perceval and its First Continuation.